Mental Model

 |---|---|

-| ActionDomain | A named group of typed actions — your API surface. |
+| ActionDomain | A named group of related actions — think of it as one section of your API. |

-| Transport | A carrier wrapped with a security policy.
-You don’t build these directly — connectChannel / serveChannel apply the policy for you. |
+| Transport | A carrier with its connection settings.
+You never build one by hand — connectChannel / serveChannel do it for you. |

-| RuntimeCoordinate | Identifies an environment (frontend, backend, worker…) — how actions are routed. |
+| RuntimeCoordinate | A label for an environment (frontend, backend, worker…).
+It’s how calls find the right destination. |

-One runtime per client
+One runtime per app

 The three-file shape